unclebob/spacewar/README.md

   is a good time to attack them.
 Be careful though, the retreat may be a ruse.

 ## Dilithium Clouds
-  When you destroy a Klingon vessel, their on-board dilithium will disperse amidst the cloud of debris.
+  When you destroy a Klingon vessel, their stolen on-board dilithium will disperse amidst the cloud of debris.
 You can harvest this dilithium by easing yourself as close as possible into the _center_ of the cloud.
 Dilithium, when exposed to the vacuum, has a half-life of about a minute.
 So hurry.